Tutorial¶

 # ...

-Under the qstar_camber key that defines the camber line, we see that 3.1 degrees of recamber was required to align the stagnation point, and the deviation was 8.3 degrees.
-The efficiency has also been updated to 91.5%.
+Under the camber key that defines the camber line, we see that 5.1 degrees of leading-edge recamber was required to align the stagnation point, and the deviation was 7 degrees.
+The efficiency has also been updated to 93.3%.

 Extensions¶

 This tutorial has demonstrated some of the functionality of turbigen.
-With the current choice of parameterisation, any change to the design is just an edit to the config.yaml, as described in Configuration file format.
+Within the current choice of parameterisation, any change to the design is just an edit to the config.yaml, as described in ???

 Increase the number of blades by changing DFL